 If you are new to the sport your goal in your first few races should be to have fun.
-If you podium, then that’s just icing on the cake.
+If you do well, then that’s just icing on the cake.
 Don’t set yourself up for disappointment by going into your first race expecting to place near the top.
 There’s just too much that you’ll need to learn from actual race experience.

 Preparing Your Body